 c.
 The sword of Goliath: David was happy to have a good weapon (There is none like it).
 As David held this sword, he should have remembered how he came to win it.
 He didn’t do it with lies and half-truths.
 He did it with a bold trust in God, a trust that believed God and trusted Him to sort out the consequences.

 i.
 David can have the sword of Goliath in his arsenal, but he would be better equipped if he had the faith that killed Goliath.
-Is David now trusting in Philistine swords more than the shepherd tools?
-There was nothing wrong with Goliath’s sword – the LORD used it before (1 Samuel 17:51), but only in the context of radical faith.
+Was David now trusting in Philistine swords more than the shepherd’s tools?
+There was nothing wrong with Goliath’s sword – the LORD had used it before (1 Samuel 17:51), but only in the context of radical faith.

 i.
 “There are some who are bent on taking away the Word of God.
 Well, if they discard it, ‘Give it to me.’
-There are some who want to put it up on the self, as a thing that has seen its best days.
-They suppose the old sword is rusty, and worn out, but we can say, ‘There is none like that; give is me!’”
+There are some who want to put it up on the shelf, as a thing that has seen its best days.
+They suppose the old sword is rusty, and worn out, but we can say, ‘There is none like that; give it to me!’”
 (Spurgeon)

 B. David at Gath.

 Then David arose and fled that day from before Saul, and went to Achish the king of Gath.

 a.
 David arose and fled that day: David’s attempt to protect himself with clever lies instead of trusting God to protect him didn’t bring lasting results.
 He had to flee.

 b.
 Went to Achish the king of Gath: David was now among the Philistines.
 He must have been discouraged or deceived to think he could find peaceful refuge among these enemies of Israel – especially as he carried Goliath’s sword into Goliath’s hometown.